Good news: There’s still time.

 If you have an IRA, on the other hand, then you have a little bit more time to play with—until April, actually—but that doesn’t mean you shouldn’t be planning on hitting the contribution maximum there, as well.
 If you’re eying a holiday bonus or some other supplemental income, consider putting some of it toward your retirement fund.

-Meanwhile, if you’re past age 70 ½ and have either a traditional or a Roth IRA, you’ll need to take your minimum distribution.
+Meanwhile, if you’re past age 70 ½ and have a traditional IRA, you’ll need to take your minimum distribution.
 Following the year you turn 70 ½, you have until April 1 for this—subsequently, it’s December 31—but why not get the distribution now, or at least put it on your calendar so that you don’t forget?
 The penalties for not taking the minimum distribution are significant.
 This same advice holds true for those with 401(k)s as well—again, assuming you’re past 70 ½ years old.